-Hasegawa's 2004 release of the F-8J Crusader kit was another of their well engineered, finely detailed products that make for a relatively stress-free model build.
+Hasegawa's 2004 release of their 1/48th F-8J Crusader kit was another addition to their line of well engineered, finely detailed products that make for a relatively stress-free model build.
 Parts fit is excellent and the only downside I can think of is there are a few ejector pin marks that are in visible places.

 Notable Kit Features: